tomaspetricek/backtesting/README.md

 ## Optimizer
 Optimizers are a set of algorithms whose purpose is to find the best possible configuration for a given strategy and given historical data.
 The `optimizer::base` class encapsulates what optimization algorithms have in common.
 All optimization algorithms should inherit from it.
-They all optimize some *objective function* that has some set of parameters, generally called *configurations*, and input arguments that are used to generate the configurations.
+They all optimize some *objective function* that has some set of parameters, generally called *configuration*, and input arguments that are used to generate configurations.

 ### Brute Force
 Brute force optimizers go through all possible states in a given search space.